-We continue to make progress towards the Phase 3 clinical development program in CLI.
-In October 2010, we announced that the FDA had granted Fast Track Designation for the use of our multi-functional cellular therapy for the CLI indication.
+We continue to make progress towards the Phase 3 clinical development program in CLI - called REVIVE.
+In October 2010, we announced that the FDA had granted Fast Track Designation for the use of ixmyelocel-T for the CLI indication.
 The Fast Track program is designed to facilitate the development and expedite the review of new drugs and biologics, intended to treat serious or life-threatening conditions that demonstrate the potential to address unmet medical needs.
-During June 2010 discussions with the FDA, Aastrom was encouraged to use the Special Protocol Assessment (SPA) process for the Phase 3 program.
-In October 2010, we submitted two SPA requests to the FDA, one for a "no option" patient population and another for a "poor option" patient population.
-The no option SPA request focuses on patients that have exhausted all other treatment options with the exception of amputation.
-The poor option SPA request focuses on patients that have not yet exhausted all other treatment options; however the options available are associated with poor outcomes.
-We expect to have the no option and poor option agreements on the SPA's completed in the second and third quarter of 2011, respectively.
+During discussions with the FDA in June 2010, Aastrom was encouraged to use the Special Protocol Assessment (SPA) process for the Phase 3 program.
+In October 2010, we submitted two SPA requests to the FDA, one for the "no option" CLI patient population and another for the "poor option" CLI patient population.
+The primary SPA - the No-Option CLI SPA - focuses on patients that have exhausted all other treatment options with the FDA on the No-Option CLI SPA in July 2011.
+The secondary SPA - the Poor-Option CLI SPA - focuses on patients that have not yet exhausted all other treatment options; however the options available are associated with poor outcomes.